Steven-Klavins/off-the-rails/README.md

 **How to run**

-1. In order to run the application first clone the repo.
+1. In order to run the application first clone the repo to a local directory.

 `git clone git@github.com:Steven-Klavins/off-the-rails.git`

-2. Next navigate to the off-the-rails directory and run bundle install to add the dependencies.
+2. Next navigate to the off-the-rails folder and run bundle install to add the dependencies.

 `bundle install`

-3. Setup the PostgreSQL database locally with the following command:
+3. Setup the PostgreSQL database locally using the following command:

 `db:setup`